offchan42/superkeras/README.md

 - `import superkeras.datautil` to use utilities made for `tf.data` module
 - `import superkeras.utils` to use some helper functions not related to `keras` e.g. `make_xy_3d` for converting a time-series `DataFrame` into a 3D data for ConvNets or LSTM.
+- `import superkeras.imgutils` to use helper functions for manipulating images e.g. cropping with zero padding.
+  Please check `Rect` class which helps you a lot in bounding box related manipulation.

 ### Paper implementations